 1.4.
 Product Defects

 Some construction accidents are caused by a faulty or defective product.
-Under products liability laws, whoever designs, manufactures, or sells a defective product is strictly liable for injuries caused by that product.
+Under product liability laws, whoever designs, manufactures, or sells a defective product is strictly liable for injuries caused by that product.
 The designer, manufacturer, or seller is liable even if that person or company was not negligent.4

 Strict liability for product defect claims involve the following types of defects: